• Home

 Change MP3 to WAV only No Audio format converter

-Many modern releases are close to 440 Hz, but not every file starts there.
-Live recordings, tape transfers, vinyl recordings, sampled material, pitch-edited clips, and older exports can sit slightly above or below standard tuning.
+Before conversion: check whether the original file is actually close to 440 Hz.
+Many modern releases are near that reference, but live recordings, tape transfers, vinyl recordings, sampled phrases, pitch-edited clips, and older exports can sit slightly above or below standard tuning.
+A stable note, tuner, spectrum display, reference tone, or instrument track can help confirm the starting point.

 Quality Control After Export

 After using the 432 Hz converter, play the result on more than one listening system if possible.
-Headphones can reveal small artifacts, while speakers can make bass and timing issues easier to notice.
+Headphones can reveal small pitch-processing artifacts, while speakers often make bass control, timing, and balance problems easier to notice.
+Short spot checks are useful, but the full track should be reviewed before the export is used in a session, video edit, playlist, or client folder.

-Place the 440 Hz source and the 432 Hz export on the same timeline if you use editing software.
-The start, breaks, chorus entries, and ending should remain aligned.
+Timing check: place the 440 Hz source and the 432 Hz export on the same timeline in editing software.
+The start, breaks, chorus entries, loop points, transitions, and ending should remain aligned.

-Voices can show pitch-processing faults quickly.
-Listen for unnatural movement, shaky sustained syllables, or rough edges that were not present in the source.
+Vocal check: voices often reveal processing faults quickly.
+Listen for shaky sustained syllables, unnatural pitch movement, rough edges, or formant changes that were not present in the source file.

-Bass instruments and kick drums should stay firm.
-If the low end becomes blurred, use a better source file or export in a higher-quality format.
+Low-end check: bass instruments and kick drums should stay controlled and firm.
+If the low end becomes blurred or unstable, use a cleaner source file or export in a higher-quality format.

-Cymbals, acoustic strings, and bright synth parts should remain clean.
-Harsh ringing or grainy high frequencies can point to a weak source file or unsuitable compression.
+Bright detail check: cymbals, acoustic strings, reverb tails, and bright synth layers should remain clear.
+Harsh ringing or grainy high frequencies usually point to weak source material, repeated compression, or unsuitable export settings.

 Problem Likely Cause What to Check